-If you’re up for some crazy creativity, recycle assorted scrap lying around the house and fashion your very own tree.
+If you’re up for something more creative, recycle assorted scrap lying around the house and fashion your very own tree.
 Empty bottles, beer cans, coat hangers, cardboard, whatever you fancy.
 Need some inspiration?
 Look at these ideas over at Eco Friend.

-Once the tree has run its course, be sure to recycle.
+Whichever tree you end up with, be sure to recycle it once it’s run its course.
 If you have a garden, turn the tree into mulch, a great way to supplement soil nutrients.
 If not, find a shredding center in your area or an organic farm that will turn the tree to mulch.
 In case of artificial trees, call the local recycling center for the best possible options.

 The holidays are a time for family, so gather around and bond as you transform old magazines, pieces of fruit, empty bottles and bits of lace into Christmas decorations.